abhilipsasahoo03/Retro-Crusade/README.md

 The second game is Hangman built using Tkinter.
 It follows any ordinary hangman rules except it's retro version.

 Features missing in the game: Pause feature, Scorekeeping, Extra lives, Boss characters, Hints, Advanced levels, Background music, etc.

+The mainscreen is built using Tkinter as well.